na-na-hi/renget/archive/chrprompt2.md

 **Natives**, Do you have a family?
 How's your relationship with them?
 Would you introduce your friends to them?
 >Sneasel: Yeah, I do.
 Got parents, but no siblings.
 But...
 I dunno if I’ll ever see them again.
 Big dungeon shift took me away from my home, and I dunno how to get back...
 I miss them.
 My parents were pretty big on tough love, just like the rest of the tribe.
 But that’s cuz life on the Island was so harsh.
 I know they meant the best for me.
 I’d love to introduce Booker to everyone in the tribe, but first, we’ve gotta find the way back there...
 I don’t like talking about this.
 Next question.

+>Makuhita: I've got a mom and a younger brother, Drew.
+My dad was effectively whatever you'd consider the opposite of a role model - I learned how to be and act by trying to avoid ending up like him.
+He caused Drew and I to go through a lot of grief growing up and I'm glad he's out of that household, even if I'm not around to see him prosper.

 **Guildmons**, If your character had to trade partners with another guild members, which other partner do you think would suit them best?
 >Adrian: I don't want to be partners with anybody, but if I was forced to, Toge was alright during that one job we did together.